syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/Orientation.md

 ## Horizontal

-By default, StepProgressBar stepviews are displayed horizontally.
+By default, StepProgressBar step views are displayed horizontally.
 You can also define the orientation as demonstrated in the following code example.

 {% tabs %}